 What most people don’t know is that poor dietary choices often cause chronic inflammation.
 Check out my article about plants vs. meat to learn how the toxins in plant foods increase your risk of developing gout, rheumatoid arthritis and other issues.

-For the past few weeks, I’ve been using an early prototype of Move+ to treat the strained ligament that attaches my left bicep to my left shoulder.
+For the past few months, I’ve been using several generations of Move+ (including the Move+ Pro) to treat the strained ligament that attaches my left bicep to my left shoulder and other minor exercise-induced injuries.

 Dual-Light Therapy